 Best car lift for home garage

-If you’re in the market for a residential car lift, the first thing you need to decide is 2 post or 4.
-If you’re looking for a spot to store your car, and you don’t intend on turning a wrench too often, a 4 post lift is going to be your best option.
+If you’re in the market for a residential car lift, the first thing you must decide is 2 posts or 4.
+If you’re looking for a spot to store your car, and you don’t intend on turning a wrench too often, a 4-post lift is going to be your best option.

 4 Post lifts support the entire car.
 Two post lifts only support the body of the car.
 While they make it easier to work on and around the wheels, they allow gravity to put unnecessary stress on the wheel assembly.
 You should also take into consideration if you’re ever going to move your lift.
 Most 4 post lifts come with casters which make them mobile.
 However, two posts lifts must be anchored.